Jan Bantjes: Family

 Bantjes married Thysina Germina Knoetze in Pietermaritzburg on 23 September 1838.
 Their first child was Bernard Louise Bantjes (1839-1911) who became a property developer in Johannesburg.
 Another son, Jan Gerrit Bantjes, discovered the first Witwatersrand Gold Reef in 1884 triggering a gold rush and the establishment of Bantjes Consolidated Mines, the first gold mines in Johannesburg.

 Legacy

 Bantjes Road in Johannesburg and Bantjes Avenue in the Discovery suburb of Roodepoort are named after him.
 Kruger Avenue is placed beside Bantjes Avenue due to their close association.
+Jan Bantjes Road in the suburb of Montana Park, Pretoria is named after him.